Short-Term Research Management (STReaM)

 Introductory phone calls.
 J-PAL NA staff will coordinate an initial conversation with PIs to define what support would entail for their specific studies.

-Please complete and submit a brief questionnaire with your RFP application.
-This includes questions about your project's goals, progress to date, and areas in which you could use support.
+Please complete and submit a brief questionnaire with your RFP application and include a placeholder budget for STReaM in your project budget.
+The questionnaire includes questions about your project's goals, progress to date, and areas in which you could use support.
 The RFP review board will not have access to the questionnaire as they make funding decisions.
 After the RFP decisions are released, eligible applicants will be contacted by J-PAL NA staff to clarify project needs and discuss next steps.